fluencelabs/examples/quickstart/5-oracle-service/Readme.md

     end
 ```

-The last thing to pin down concerning timestamp acquisition is which peers to query.
+The last thing to pin down concerning our timestamp acquisition is which peers to query.
 One possibility is to specify the peer ids of a set of desired peers to query.
-Alternatively, we can tap into the [Kademlia neighborhood](https://en.wikipedia.org/wiki/Kademlia), which is a set of peers that are closest to our peer based on the XOR distance of the peer ids, via a [builtin service](https://github.com/fluencelabs/aqua-lib/blob/b90f2dddc335c155995a74d8d97de8dbe6a029d2/builtin.aqua#L140) that returns up to  20, i.e. the default max, Kademlia neighbors:
+Alternatively, we can tap into the [Kademlia neighborhood](https://en.wikipedia.org/wiki/Kademlia), which is a set of peers that are closest to our peer based on the XOR distance of the peer ids, via a [builtin service](https://github.com/fluencelabs/aqua-lib/blob/b90f2dddc335c155995a74d8d97de8dbe6a029d2/builtin.aqua#L140) that returns up to 20 neighboring peers:

 ```aqua
     -- timestamps from Kademlia neighborhood